PavelSusloparov/friends-registry/SUBSCRIPTION_SHOWCASE.md

   }
 }
 ```
-* See the updated friends list in the web
+* See the updated friends list on UI
 ```bash
 http://localhost:3000/
 ```